 You can check your reserved balance at any time - it is displayed with your Portfolio balance in the Accounts section of CoinJar.

 If you do foresee the need to make an immediate digital currency payment to an external address in the future, please ensure you consider the reserve period, and your early withdrawal allowance.
-Funds can always be stored within your CoinJar's Cash Account, Hedged Accounts, or digital currency accounts to be used later for instant external payments.
+Funds can always be stored within your CoinJar's Cash Account or digital currency accounts to be used later for instant external payments.

 How reserved balances are calculated